Why Walk? 5 Reasons to Step it Up

 - Walk to add years to your life.
 In a study involving more than 650,000 people, those who got 2½ to 5 hours of brisk walking each week gained and average 3.4 years in life expectancy, and those who got half as much exercise lived an average of 1.8 years longer.
 In fact, in many cases, exercise was a bigger factor than body weight.
 Normal-weight inactive people in the study lived an average of 3.1 fewer years than obese people who kept up high levels of activity.

 Get started now!
-Join Dr. Miraloglu for Walk with a Doc, the first Saturday of each month, 8:30 to 10 a.m. at Spencerport High School, 2707 Spencerport Road, Spencerport, NY.
+Join Dr. Miraloglu for Walk with a Doc, the third Saturday of each month, 8:30 to 10 a.m. at Spencerport High School, 2707 Spencerport Road, Spencerport, NY.
 It's free and no advance registration is necessary.
 Participants will sign in at the event.
 Questions?
 Call (585) 637-7558.

 Didem Miraloglu, M.D., is a primary care physician at UR Medicine’s Strong West Internal Medicine.
-Join her for “Walk with a Doc,” at 8:30 a.m. the first Saturday of every month at Spencerport High School.
+Join her for “Walk with a Doc,” at 8:30 a.m. the third Saturday of every month at Spencerport High School.

 Lori Barrette |